THE SUNDERLAND SITE - PAGE 071

 The advertisement confirms that shipyard location to the east of the bridges, which area was and maybe still is known as Panns.

 W. H. Pearson is referred to, in an 1852 volume, as being a builder at Ayre's Quay.
 Now I had thought that also was at Panns, but that seems not to have been so.
 It was rather a bit upstream of the bridges, on the south bank, at the location you can see here.
 Just south of the Laing yard.
 A bottling works, 'Ayre's Quay Bottle Works', is roughly at the site in the Ordnance Survey map of 1897.
 W. H. Pearson is recorded in 'Christie's' as building two vessels in 1857.
-Adrien (a barque of 394 tons) & Griffin, (a barque of 378 tons).
+Adrien & Griffin, (both barques of nearly 400 tons), covered on site here & here.
 He is also credited with building 3 vessels in 1847 - namely Cornhill, Endeavour & Ocean, per Murray Wright ex the North of England Maritime Directory of 1848/49.
 More data as it is found!

 Murray Wright, of Auckland, New Zealand has been in touch, trying to research his family history.
 His great grandfather was William Hanson who in 1845 married Catherine Mary Ann Pearson, most likely the daughter of W. H. Pearson, & emigrated to New Zealand in 1858.
 And built ships there.
 William had a brother George, and William (presumably Catherine also) & George lived together on Low Street, Sunderland, in 1851.
 The webmaster will gladly forward to Murray Wright any communication you might have concerning this family history.